 Cutting-edge science will be the focus, as will building habits critical to academic success in the sciences.
 Departmental faculty will serve as instructors for the program and returning students will serve as peer mentors.
-The days will be full, with hands-on laboratory experiments, as well as field trips.
+The days will be full, (COVID-permitting) with hands-on laboratory experiments, as well as field trips.
 We will begin with two chemistry experiments on Monday—by the end of the day, the chemistry lab will feel like a second home!
 A number of topics will then be explored, including the structure and function of biomolecules.
 We will discuss the search for life on exoplanets and will visit the Griffith Observatory in Los Angeles.
-We will analyze the genome and proteome of Tetrahymena thermophila, and you will contribute your research results to an international database.
 We will devote a full day to issues faced by underrepresented groups in science, during which we will meet with an expert on race and gender in science and science fiction.

 For all participants, there will be no charge for room and board.
-Participants will be housed on campus and will eat meals, provided by one of the dining halls.
-Students will move in on Sunday, August 15th, and that evening the department will host a welcoming dinner for all participating students and their families.
+Participants will be housed on campus and meals will be provided.
+Students will move in on Sunday, August 14th, and that evening the department will host a welcome dinner for all participating students and their families (again COVID-permitting).
 The science will begin on Monday morning!
-SScIP will conclude on Saturday morning, August 21st.
+SScIP will conclude on Saturday morning, August 20th.
 We will provide housing and meals after the program if you choose to stay on campus and aren’t involved in Pitzer or CMC orientation trips.

-To apply for the program, simply answer the questions below and send them in an email to the Director of the program, Marion Preest, firstname.lastname@example.org.
-Applications can be submitted at any time, but must be submitted by July, 7th, 2021.
+To apply for the program, simply answer the questions below and send them in an email to the Director of the program, Marion Preest ([email protected]).
+Applications can be submitted at any time, but must be submitted by July, 7th, 2023.
 Admissions will be on a rolling basis and the program is capped at 30 students, so please apply early.
 You will be notified regarding your admission to the program within 1-2 weeks of submitting your application.

 Application Information Required (please email to Marion Preest)

-- Please tell us why you are interested in participating in SScIP (max 1 page response)
+6. Please tell us why you are interested in participating in SScIP (max 1 pg response):

-- Please tell us about your high school math and science background (max 1 page response)
+7. Please tell us about your high school math and science background (max 1 pg response)